Calchan/debian-install-scripts/README.md

 Here you get a choice of XFCE and Gnome, so run either `3-xfce.sh` or `3-gnome.sh` respectively, not both.

-WARNING.
-At the time of this writing the Gnome script is unfinished and still a work in progress.

 You should be able to safely reboot and have network after this stage.
 A double check you have the appropriate drivers and firmware won't hurt though.